TranNhatTan14/Obsidian/Zettelkasten/Future Work.md

 - Candidate needs to be based in Vietnam

 ---

-AI Engineer Senior
-## Job Description
+### Description

-Work with Product Owners/CTO/CEO to develop a strategy for integrating new features

-Collaborate with Architects/ Dev /Analytics to meet business requirements of the product
+- Develop and deploy AI applications using Generative AI technology
+- Intergrate application into various platforms: websites and mobile apps
+- Optimize the performance and accuracy of chatbots through DL and NLP techniques

-Collaborate with other team members, stakeholder to solve problems
+- Collaborate with other departments to ensure the chatbot meets bussiness and user requirements
+- Conduct testing and debugging to ensure product quality.

+- Analyze and explain AI and machine learning (ML) solutions to enhance productivity
+- Implement AI models in our products, particularly focusing on computer vision and natural language processing (NLP) for product feature enhancement
-Responsible for developing AI models and features within the Monkey ecosystem
+- Responsible for developing AI models and features

+### Research

+- Research and apply latest technologies to enhance chatbot features and performance
+- Conduct research and development (R&D) to apply public models to AI production
-Research and develop AI models to improve business performance and optimize production processes
+- Research and develop AI models to improve business performance and optimize production processes

-Participate in the development and integration of core AI into Monkey's products

 ### Requirements

+- Experience working with Generative AI model like GPT-4
+- Proficiency in Python and libraries such as TensorFlow, PyTorch, Keras
+- Experience with [[Natural Language Processing]] technologies and tools
-- Proven experience with Python and its web frameworks (FastAPI, Flask)
+- Experience with Python and its web framework (FastAPI, Flask)
-- Strong background in ML and DL (Tensorflow, Pytorch, etc.)
-- Demonstrated experience with AI tasks utilizing LLMs (GPT, Gemini, Llama)
+- Experience with AI tasks utilizing LLMs (GPT, Gemini, Llama)
-- Proficiency in managing and operating AI models in production environments (Triton Serving, Torch Serving, Docker)
+- Proficiency in managing and operating AI models in production environment (Triton Serving, TorchServe, Docker)
-- Expertise in fine-tuning and developing AI models for various tasks, including image recognition, voice analysis, and NLP
+- Expertise in fine-tuning and developing AI models for various tasks: image recognition, voice analysis, and [[Natural Language Processing]]
 - Experience in developing and designing AI services through RESTful API or GRPC
-- Excellent problem-solving skills and ability to work in a collaborative team environment
-- Creative thinking, self-research capability, Ability to work in a team, up-to-date knowledge of new technologies

-### Nice to have :

-Optimize AI models for integration with edge devices (smartphone, PC) Experience working with Cloud Azure, GCP, AWS for AI-related tasks

-## Job Description

-Conduct research and development (R&D) to apply public models to AI production

-Analyze and explain AI and machine learning (ML) solutions to enhance productivity

-Implement AI models in our products, particularly focusing on computer vision and natural language processing (NLP) for product feature enhancement

-## Job Requirements

-At least 6 months of experience in applying AI to practical and comprehensive technology solutions Experience with ML, deep learning, TensorFlow, Python, and NLP Knowledge of using GPUs for training and fine-tuning models with tools like Tao Toolkit, Nemo, etc Understanding of basic algorithms, object-oriented and functional design principles, and best practice patterns Experience in REST API development: FastAPI, Flask, NoSQL database design, and RDBMS design and optimization Experience with generative AI APIs: OpenAI, Gemini, Sonet-3.5, etc Knowledge of prompt engineering principles for customizing NLP-specific tasks
-### Nice to Have

-Understanding of containerization projects
-Experience deploying and serving AI models in production environments Experience working with edge devices: Android/iOS

-### Job Description
-- Develop and deploy AI applications using Generative AI technology.
-- Integrate applications into various platforms such as websites and mobile apps.
-- Optimize the performance and accuracy of chatbots through deep learning and natural language processing (NLP) techniques.
-- Research and apply the latest technologies to enhance chatbot features and performance.
-- Collaborate with other departments to ensure the chatbot meets business and user requirements.
-- Conduct testing and debugging to ensure product quality.

-### Job Requirements
+### Soft skills

-- Experience working with Generative AI models like GPT-4.
-- Proficiency in Python and libraries such as TensorFlow, PyTorch, Keras.
-- Experience with natural language processing (NLP) technologies and tools.
-- Strong analytical and problem-solving skills.
+- Strong analytical and problem-solving skills
-- Effective teamwork and communication skills.
+- Effective teamwork and communication skills

-### Preferred Qualifications
+### Nice to have

 - Experience working with commercial chatbot systems.
 - Experience with open-source large language models (LLM).
 - Knowledge of AI tools and platforms such as OpenAI and Hugging Face.
 - Experience in Agile/Scrum projects.
 - Relevant certifications in AI and Machine Learning are an advantage.
+- Understanding of containerization projects [[Docker]]
+- Experience deploying and serving AI models in production environments
+- Experience working with edge devices: Android/iOS
+- Optimize AI models for integration with edge devices (smartphone, PC)
+- Experience working with Cloud Azure, GCP, AWS for AI-related tasks

+- Experience of using GPU for training and fine-tuning models with tools (Tao Toolkit, Nemo)
+- Understand of basic algorithms, OOP, functional design principles
+- Experience with REST API development: FastAPI, Flask, NoSQL database design, and RDBMS design and optimization
+- Experience with generative AI APIs: OpenAI, Gemini, Sonet-3.5
+- [[Knowledge]] of prompt engineering principles for customizing NLP-specific tasks

+### Collaborate

+- Work with Product Owners/CTO/CEO to develop a strategy for integrating new features
+- Collaborate with Architects/ Dev /Analytics to meet business requirements of the product
+- Collaborate with other team members, stakeholder to solve problems

+### Employment Hero - Intermediate Machine Learning Engineer

+As a Machine Learning Engineer, you will play a pivotal role in advancing our AI efforts.
+You will have ==expert-level understanding of LLMs and stay up to date with the latest developments in this space to build scalable, robust, and high-performance AI systems==.
+Your deep technical expertise and business acumen will be crucial in building AI solutions to the identified problems and driving business growth.

+**In your role, you'll be focused on**

+- Design and build working prototype for machine learning and AI applications.
+- Architect and implement scalable AI systems and pipelines, ensuring seamless integration with existing infrastructure.
+- Design an evaluation framework to track the system performance online and offline.
+- Work closely with cross-functional teams, including software engineers and product managers, to build AI solutions that solve customer problems.
+- Provide an technical guidance and mentorship to other ML engineers, fostering a culture of continuous learning and innovation.

+**Requirements**

+- Experience with strong focus on applied AI and LLM
+- Python, LLM, OpenAI, LangChain, LlamaIndex, Vector DB, RAG, HuggingFace, NLP, Recommender System, Chatbot.
+- Be curious about the latest developments in AI research, continuously exploring new methodologies, tools, and techniques to enhance our AI capabilities.
+- Experience using Agile methodologies and working with Product teams.
+- Quality coding practices, including test-driven development, unit testing and secure coding awareness.
+- You are passionate about learning and sharing your knowledge, and not afraid to challenge your peers, but also welcome being challenged.
+- English language abilities, both written and verbal - you’ll be working with people across the world.

+Experience is important, but for us the ==biggest measure of success is people who can live and breathe our values==.
+Show us what you can bring to the table, and we’ll empower you to let your talents shine.